Police investigating fatal shooting in northeast Las Vegas

-They say a passer-by noticed a man who appeared to be lying on a sidewalk across the street from Manch Elementary School on Craig Road, near Nellis Boulevard early Saturday.
+Police said a passerby noticed a man who appeared to be lying on a sidewalk in the 4200 block of North Lamont Street, near Craig Road and Nellis Boulevard Saturday at 12:27 a.m.

 Online Public File